00-Evan/00-Evan.github.io/_posts/2020/2020-04-08-coming-soon-to-shattered-better-bosses.md

   teaser: /assets/images/2020/2020-04-08/header.png
   width: 1260px

-#This field is parsed by Shattered Pixel Dungeon to display an ingame icon in its news feed
+#These tags are parsed by Shattered Pixel Dungeon to determine display in its news feed
-tags: ["sprites/king.png, 0, 0, 16, 16", "SHPD_INGAME"]
+tags: ["sprites/king.png, 0, 0, 16, 16", "SHPD_INGAME", "SHPD_ICON_v475: sprites/king.png, 0, 0, 16, 16"]
 ---

 Hey Dungeoneers, long time no see!